SOCOM U.S. Navy SEALs: Fireteam Bravo 3

-SOCOM U.S. Navy SEALs: Fireteam Bravo 3 is a video game for the PlayStation Portable handheld and the Slant Six sequel to SOCOM U.S. Navy SEALs: Fireteam Bravo 2.
-The game was released on February 16, 2010.
-Fireteam Bravo 3 features a new campaign and features like the all new online campaign co-op as well as online play supporting medals and ribbons and leaderboards.
+SOCOM U.S. Navy SEALs: Fireteam Bravo 3 is a 2010 tactical third-person shooter video game developed by Slant Six Games and published by Sony Computer Entertainment for the PlayStation Portable.
+It is a spin-off to the SOCOM U.S. Navy SEALs series and the sequel to SOCOM U.S. Navy SEALs: Fireteam Bravo 2.
+It features a new campaign and features like the all new online campaign co-op as well as online play supporting medals and ribbons and leaderboards.
 The title would also support the ability to unlock these weapons and gear.
 It also boasts team focused gameplay that will allow new ways for players to interact, expanding on the team orientated, authentic, military experience that the franchise is famous for as well as a compelling narrative story in a cutting edge presentation.
 The online multiplayer servers were shut down on August 31, 2012.

 Plot

 The player assumes the role of Calvin "WRAITH" Hopper leading a team of Navy SEALs in a covert operation in a matter of national security to track down and interrogate former KGB agent, Vasyli Gozorov, who is believed to be withholding information on a forthcoming attack with weapons of mass destruction.